HL-hanlin/OMC/README.md

  `SWD.py` implements sliced Wasserstein distance experiments with multivariate gaussian as an example, and the parameters can be set in `config_SWD.json`.

  Besides, we also includes some already calculated and optimized NOMC and QMC samples under the folder `data`, which can be used directly to replicate our experiments using NOMC and QMC algirhms in the paper.

+# Citation

+If you think this project is helpful, please feel free to give a ⭐️ and cite our paper:

+@article{lin2020demystifying,
+  title={Demystifying orthogonal Monte Carlo and beyond}, author={Lin, Han and Chen, Haoxian and Choromanski, Krzysztof M and Zhang, Tianyi and Laroche, Clement}, journal={Advances in Neural Information Processing Systems}, volume={33}, pages={8030--8041}, year={2020}
+}